 Hair is one of the main aspects of our appearance and the conversation around what it means with regards to beauty standards has been going on for a while.
 While we all give different degrees of importance to our hair, be it for personal reasons or due to cultural/religious significance, there is a general aura of importance around it too.
 ‘Can black people get lice’ is a question that arises from the same place?

-Due to beauty standards and mainstream media being conventionally white for decades, we do not have a diverse catalogue of information around different kinds of hair.
-It is important that this information is made available to the general public, so that people with different hair types can educate themselves.
+Due to beauty standards and mainstream medi being conventionally white for decades, we do not have a diverse catalog of information around different kinds of hair.
+It is important that this information is made available to the general public so that people with different hair types can educate themselves.

-To answer the question on it’s own, yes black people or people with African heritage can get lice just as any other person.
+To answer the question on its own, yes black people or people with African heritage can get lice just like any other person.
 Ethnicity does not affect your tendency to get lice, even if their hair type is completely different.
-However, it is also true that African-Americans do comparatively get much less lice than other hair types.
+However, it is also true that African-Americans do comparatively get much fewer lice than other hair types.

 Whenever you or someone you know with Black hair seems to be in a situation where they were exposed to someone else with lice, you will need to examine the hair just to be sure.
 Here is how you do it: